Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 20- Clay Pot Smoker

-This homemade smoker is ideal for people living in a condo or apartment.
+This homemade smoker by makezine is ideal for people living in a condo or apartment.
 It’s safe, easy to use and takes up very little space.
 Great for smoking meat for a meal for two people and the cost of building is minimal.

 Clay Pot Smoker